-While the air bridge system will come as a relief to millions of holidaymakers with trips booked this summer, lots of restrictions will remain in place for those venturing abroad.
+While the air bridge system will come as a relief to millions of holidaymakers with trips booked, lots of restrictions will remain in place for those venturing abroad.

 For example, social distancing measures are likely to remain in place in bars, restaurants and beaches, while you may also be required to wear a mask in crowded public places.
 You may even find there are limits on the number of people who can be in a swimming pool at any one time.